Tegvaran/vanderhoof_app/README.md

 Detailed explanation of the UI/UX of the app and the logic behind.
 - Vanderhoof Chamber App Documentation Report:
 Summary report which includes information such as:
-  Introduction
+  Introduction,
-  App Features
+  App Features,
-  Navigation Within the App
+  Navigation Within the App,
-  Database
+  Database,
-  Security
+  Security,
-  Testing
+  Testing,
-  Known Bugs
+  Known Bugs,
-  Unimplemented Features
+  Unimplemented Features,
-  Next Steps
+  Next Steps,
-  Deployment Instructions
+  Deployment Instructions,
   Troubleshooting